"On This Rock, I Will Build My Church"

 GOD’S NOT DEAD 2 isn’t a perfect movie.
 There are a couple tangents and subplots that may or may not lessen the enjoyment of some viewers.
 Also, the climax could have used another emotional scene between Grace and her grandfather when it looks like all will be lost the next day when the jury reads the verdict.
 However, GOD’S NOT DEAD 2 is much better and more inspiring than most Hollywood movies.
 Final twists about Grace’s case add immensely to the delight of seeing the evil, hateful, smug atheist lawyer being defeated.
 As Grace’s grandfather remarks near the beginning, atheism can’t take away the pain; it only takes away the hope.

+GOD’S NOT DEAD 2 opens with a montage introducing its main cast of characters.
+Pastor Dave gets a jury summons the same day his African friend, the Rev. Jude, returns to get his doctorate.
+Meanwhile, Grace Wesley, a local high school teacher, discusses Jesus and his message of love your enemy when asked a question about this teaching in a history class on Gandhi, Dr. Martin Luther King and civil disobedience.
+The school board brings in an atheist lawyer to convict Grace of violating the law and take away her teaching license.
+Pastor Dave ends up on Grace’s jury, but things suddenly go wrong with her defense.
 The stakes in GOD’S NOT DEAD 2 are raised higher than the first movie.
 Consequently, the sequel is more dramatic and riveting.
 It also has a more direct, more comprehensive, more spirited historical defense of Jesus Christ and His Gospel, including His death and resurrection.
 Finally, GOD’S NOT DEAD 2 encourages Christians to peacefully protest against the forces of darkness and oppose their evil schemes to destroy our religious freedom to preach Christ’s Gospel.